 What a great student, and a good man James turned out to be!
 He picked things up quickly, he did the work, including the challenging and painful drills, he actually got a pretty heavy strike on him!
 And he made tremendous progress quickly.
 I feel James picked up the depth of what we do, and understood that combat is just a side effect of making Systema a part of your life.

 It has been an honour and a pleasure working with James on this project!

 Participating in McMafia project gave us an idea on how to share Systema with others.
 While there is no substitute for regular training in whatever skill you want to master, whether it’s playing a musical instrument, skiing, or martial arts, there is a way to convey critical information to a small group of people to change their lives almost instantly, after a few hours of training.

-The mini workshops that we run (the first one – on Saturday 13 January 2018) will give you:
+The mini workshops that we run will give you: